Gi60s/command-line-callback/README.md

 # command-line-callback

 Create git-style command structure that calls functions within your application.
-Defined commands can also produce help output when the `--help` flag is used.
+Defined commands can also produce [help output](./readme/command-config-options.md#help-option) when the `--help` flag is used and can accept environment variables and [environment files](./readme/command-config-options.md#env-file-option).

 ## Usage Example